mohammedhussain112/mohammedhussain112/README.md

 - 👋 Hi, I’m Ajwad.
-- 👀 I’m interested in Data Science and Physics.
+- 👀 I’m interested in Data Science.
 - 🌱 I’m currently trying to master SQL
-- 📫 How to reach me ...

 <!---
 mohammedhussain112/mohammedhussain112 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.